One of the first questions I am asked: Why would I join if I don’t want to sell?

 I have been a demonstrator since Stampin’ Up launched in Europe and still love the products and meeting new people.
 I look forward to getting to know you and sharing the love of Stampin’ Up!

-To join Stampin’ Up! you need to purchase the great value starter kit for £99 (129€).
+To join Stampin’ Up! you simply purchase the great value starter kit for £99 (129€).
 You can choose any current products of your choice to the value of £130(175€).
-You also receive a free business pack with your kit and delivery is FREE!
+You also receive a free business pack with your kit, to use if you want to, and delivery is FREE!

 All you need to join is complete these quick and simple steps: